mrzool/cv-boilerplate/README.md

 $endfor$
 ```

+LaTeX takes then care of the typesetting with its usual elegance.
 Below a preview of the final result.
 Check out the [output](output.pdf) to see the compiled PDF.

 ![preview](preview.jpg)

+With this method you can keep your entire CV encoded in a single yaml file, put it under version control (in a gist, for instance), and generate a PDF on the fly when needed.
+You can also easily convert it to other formats, like HTML for web publishing.
+Convenient, super portable and time-proof.

 ## Dependencies